Mary-Usagi/FFXIV-HUDLayoutHelper/README.md

 A Dalamud Plugin for FFXIV.

 - Copy and paste HUD element positions.
-- Undo and redo movement of HUD elements.
+- Undo and redo movement of HUD elements (when using the mouse).

 ## How To Use
 1. Open the HUD Layout Editor.